Searching For Treasures With A Metal Detector

 Have you been bitten by the treasure hunting bug?

 Treasure hunting can be a one-man or a group effort by people who share similar interests.
-Searching for treasure will involve traveling to a local beach where jewelry and coins are often found deep in the sand or traveling longer distances to a favored location or another country.
+I enjoy searching for treasure at the local beaches in search of lost jewelry or coins.